CAMRIS Policy and Procedures

 4. Reconstructive metallic implants near the orbits.

-5. External devices, medicinal patches, piercings, or jewelry that cannot be removed
+5. External devices, medicinal patches, piercings, and in most cases jewelry that cannot be removed

 Currently, the following will be assessed for 7T safety on a case by case basis:

-1. Defined Implants other that have MR Safety information available and are listed SAFE.
+1. Defined Implants that have MR Safety information available and are listed as SAFE.

 2. Orthopedic and dental implants, retainers, and Braces that are secured to the teeth/bone/jaw and are not near the orbit.